tfreitasleal/QxWebDriver-NET/README.md

 Version 1.0.0 is available on [NuGet](https://www.nuget.org/packages/Qooxdoo-WebDriver/) as __Qooxdoo-WebDriver__.
 This release is NET 4.5 only.

+Firefox integration is broken.
+Use Chrome (or Edge) while we investigate and fix the Firefox issue.

 THIS FILE WAS ADAPTED FROM qxwebdriver-java AND IS A WORK IN PROGRESS.

 WebDriver testing support for qooxdoo desktop and mobile applications.